 News & Published Articles

-- Laner Muchin Attorney Violet M. Clark Presented on the American’s with Disability Act at the National Funeral Directors & Morticians Association’s Annual Meeting04.24.2018
+- Laner Muchin Attorney Violet M. Clark Presented on the Americans with Disabilities Act at the National Funeral Directors & Morticians Association’s Annual Meeting04.24.2018

 - Laner Muchin Attorney Lily McNulty Presented “Avoiding Legal Landmines” at the National Association of Professional Pet Sitters 2018 Forum04.19.2018